davidshenba/jms-example/README.md

 Now, in your IDE, set Maven build goal to "spring-boot:run" and run it as Maven Build.
 Else, from command prompt, run "mvn spring-boot:run"

-Open a browser of your choice and hit "http://localhost:8080/transactions/<any id>"
+Open a browser of your choice and hit "http://localhost:8080/transactions"